-The Marengo River Watershed Action Plan
+The Marengo River Watershed Partnership Project Watershed Action Plan

 But like many watersheds, the Marengo River Watershed is not without its problems.
 Bank erosion and sedimentation alter the hydrology of the river and affect fish habitat.
 Contaminants such as E. coli and excess nutrients have been detected in the lower reaches of the river.
 Invasive species are getting a foothold, such as the sea lamprey that thrive in the river’s sandy bottom, and purple loosestrife taking hold along the river banks.
 Fish and wildlife habitat are altered due to poorly placed or maintained culverts, and drained wetlands.
 Development is increasing as land is being parcelized and more homes are being built on lake shores and river banks.
 Click here to see the Marengo River Watershed Fact Sheet

 The MRWP Project is a project to coordinate watershed improvement and land use planning activities among local citizens, governments, and natural resource agencies in the Marengo River Watershed.
 Through this project a Watershed Action Plan will be developed which will include an assessment of watershed issues and concerns, an inventory of water resources in the watershed, and identification of projects that should occur to improve watershed health, who will do them, and how to pay for them.

 There is currently a flurry of planning activities within the area contained in the Marengo River Watershed.
 Local units of government have completed or are in the process of completing comprehensive plans; Land and Water Conservation Departments are required to establish conservation priorities through a local planning process; land trusts are developing strategic plans to prioritize areas for conservation; and other agencies such as the Wisconsin Department of Natural Resources, US Fish and Wildlife Service, and the Bad River Tribe have goals related to improving ecosystem health within the Bad River Watershed.
 These planning efforts, along with additional interests and concerns of watershed citizens, can be incorporated into a watershed “action plan”, to ensure planning is turned into action that benefits the watershed community.
 BRWA is in the unique position to do this because we specialize in making connections; we work closely with resource experts as well as local citizens and governments.
 We are not bound by jurisdictional boundaries and can bring entities together to work for the good of the resource.
 Additionally, some of the ground work has already been laid for a Watershed Action Plan in the Marengo River Basin.
 The Lake Superior Basin Partner Team conducted a hydrologic analysis of the basin that identified key areas of stress and likely causes of that stress.
 BRWA will build on that information with data from our water quality monitoring and culvert inventory programs, and incorporate additional information by partnering with citizens, local governments, and other natural resource organizations.
 Funding for the MRWP Project was provided by the National Fish and Wildlife Foundation, the Laura Jane Musser Fund, the Wisconsin Department of Natural Resources, the USDA Forest Service Chequamegon Resource Advisory Committee (RAC), the Johnson Family Foundation, and the Great Lakes Restoration Initiative.